WordPress/Learn/.github/ISSUE_TEMPLATE/04-meeting-agenda.md

 - Project_2
   - details

-## 5. Faculty Updates
+## 5. Contributor Updates

 - What have you been working on and how has it been going?
 - Anything you’ve accomplished since the last meeting?
 - Do you have any blockers?
-- Can other Faculty or Training Team members help you in some way?
+- Can other contributor or Training Team members help you in some way?

 ## 6. Open Discussions